Nurses, paramedics reach pay deal to end England strikes

 The health care workers, including midwives and physical therapists, had been in talks since they held what organizers said was the largest strike in the history of the country’s National Health Service last month.

-The labor actions echo the economic unrest that has rippled across in France and plans there to increase the retirement age.
+The labor actions echo the economic unrest that has rippled across in France, including over the government’s plans to increase the retirement age.

 The U.K.’s lackluster economy is likely to avoid a recession this year, though growth will still shrink.
 The International Monetary Fund last month said the country would be the only major economy to contract this year, performing even worse than sanctions-hit Russia.

-A deal with nurses and others will ease some of the pain on the state-funded public health system, which has been beset by winter viruses, staff shortages and backlogs from the COVID-19 pandemic.
+A ratified deal with nurses and others will ease some of the pain on the state-funded public health system, which has been beset by winter viruses, staff shortages and backlogs from the COVID-19 pandemic.

+The deal only applies to workers in England because Scotland and Wales have semiautonomous governments in charge of health policy.